 How Much Does Automated Labeling Cost?

-Automated labeling machines can cost anywhere from $1350 to $140,000 and upward, depending on the speed, sophistication, and volume you need.
+Automated labeling machines can cost anywhere from $1350 to $140,000 and upward, depending on the speed, sophistication, and volume you need for applying labels to products.
 We advise our clients to research their purchases thoroughly to ensure that their investment in an automated label application machine will serve them well for years to come.
 If they intend to scale up in the near future, it’s best to go with a higher-productivity model rather than one that only meets the company’s current needs.

 Common Issues with Machine-Applied Labels